libp2p/docs/content/concepts/content-routing/overview.md

 ## Overview

-Content routing refers to the process of directing data to its intended recipient within a P2P network.
+Content routing refers to the process of identifying a specific peer that holds certain data and the means to connect to them within a P2P network.
 In a traditional client-server network, routing is a straightforward process because a central authority manages the flow of data.
 However, in a P2P network, there is no central authority, so routing becomes more complex as data only travels point-to-point (except when relayed).